vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 only on the day after that should I ramp up to levels comparable to today.

+#### An idea regarding lentils preparation (idea at night, execution waiting for a future date)

+I follow the practice of soaking lentils overnight, then draining the excess water, then adding more water and cooking the lentils.
+Draining the initial excess water is recommended practice for getting rid of the FODMAPs that tend to be water-soluble and are therefore likely to have moved from the lentils into the water.

+However, I don't do an exhaustive draining of water -- I basically drain the water that's easily drained but I don't pass it through a strainer or equivalent.
+So my suspicion is that if I were to drain out the water more fully -- both after the initial soaking and after the subsequent cooking -- the FODMAP content of the lentils would be much lower.

+I can't go back and change what I did after initial soaking, but I can drain out the excess water now to quite an extent (it won't be perfect).
+I might end up losing a few lentils here and there in the process, but if overall it allows me to actually consume the lentils that's a win.

+Other than FODMAP theory, here's another piece of evidence in favor of this.
+For past stuff like peas and onions, the symptoms have appeared over an extended period of time and taken even longer to peter out.
+On the other hand, for the lentils consumption, I immediately started feeling bad, and then started feeling relief over a period of 1-2 hours, and this happened for both meals (although I didn't quite get back to the level of Wednesday).
+That kind of rapid pattern of onset and recovery seems to be more consistent with liquids than solids, since liquids go through the digestive system more quickly, and water-soluble stuff therefore also gets removed more quickly.

+I think I'll still keep the two-days-feeling-good rule for before I resume lentils consumption, but I might do the draining in advance (if nothing else it should free up some space in the refrigerator that would otherwise not get freed up with my pause of consumption; it will also allow for quicker completion once I do resume).

 ## Current learnings

 I've been updating [best practices around abdominal